enqueuer-land/enqueuer/README.md

 **log-level**\
 Optional.
 Defines how information are logged in the console.
 Accepted values are: trace; debug; info; warning (default); error; and fatal.

-    log-level: trace (warning)
+    log-level: trace

 **plugins**\
 Optional.
-List of in plugins module.
+List of in plugins used by the test scenarios.
 You can [check them out](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) or [write your own](https://github.com/enqueuer-land/plugin-scaffold).

     plugins:
     - enqueuer-plugin-amqp
     - enqueuer-plugin-ws
     - enqueuer-plugin-mqtt

 **outputs**\
-Once enqueuer runs every requisition, it compiles a summary and send it to every element listed through its defined 'type' value.
+Once enqueuer runs every requisition, it compiles a summary and sends it to every publisher listed in output.
-An important thing to note is that every available publisher is available here.
+An important thing to note is that every available report publisher is available here.
-You can run `$ nqr -p` to check available ones. \
+You can run `$ nqr -p` to check available report publishers. \
 Another important thing to note is the 'format' value.
-By default a 'json' summary is generated, but you can change it to whatever format you want to.
+By default a 'json' summary is generated, but you can change it to whatever format you would like.
-You can run `$ nqr -f` to check available ones.
+You can run `$ nqr -f` to check available formats.

     outputs:
     - type: file